The Wedding of Lilli Marlene

 The Wedding of Lilli Marlene is a 1953 British drama film directed by Arthur Crabtree and starring Lisa Daniely, Hugh McDermott and Sid James.
-It was made at Southall Studios with sets designed by the art director Ray Simm.
-It was produced as a as a sequel to the 1950 film Lilli Marlene.
+It was written by John Baines and was a sequel to the 1950 film Lilli Marlene, also directed by Crabtree.

 Premise

 After the end of the Second World War, Lilli Marlene and American reporter Steve Moray plan to marry, but when Lilli gets a chance for a big break on the London stage, it throws their plans into disarray.